 For reverse exchanges, the question of theft or misuse of the parked assets is fundamentally different because the assets are tangible and do not have the tempting portability of cash.
 Even so, there are security devices in place to ensure that the Client’s interests are perfected during a reverse exchange.

-Ensuring that a reverse exchange is genuinely bankruptcy remote is far more important.
-The failure of a large 1031 subsidiary of a large, publicly-traded title company illustrates vividly the potential for a Client engaged in a reverse exchange to have the assets held in an EAT to be consolidated, even for a "brief" period of time, into the estate of a QI that has failed because of issues with cash and not issues related to reverse exchanges.
+In addition, ensuring that a reverse exchange is genuinely bankruptcy remote is far more important.
+The failure in 2009 of the 1031 subsidiary of a large, publicly-traded title company illustrates vividly the potential for a Client engaged in a reverse exchange to have the assets held in an EAT to be consolidated, even for a "brief" period of time, into the estate of a QI that has failed because of issues with cash and not issues related to reverse exchanges.
 Indications are that assets held in EATs were eventually returned to the owners of the respective equitable interests but that the disposition took more than 180 days.
 The Clients were therefore not able to successfully complete their exchanges.
 Being "bankruptcy remote" therefore must mean that an EAT cannot be consolidated and that the bankruptcy court cannot delay the transfer of assets as intended by the parties to the parking arrangement.
 We believe that our approach to security devices can ensure the timely return of assets and the timely completion of an exchange even the most unlikely and dire events befall our Firm.
 We look forward to hearing from you if asset security is critical to your Clients.